intuit-archive/ReplayZero/README.md

 ### Kinesalite

-For both streaming recording and telemtry messages, Replay Zero uses Amazon Kinesis.
+For both streaming recording and telemetry messages, Replay Zero uses Amazon Kinesis.
 To test out Kinesis functionality locally, the tool [Kinesalite](https://github.com/mhart/kinesalite) provides a lightweight implementation that works well in a dev environment but can interact with the AWS Kinesis API's.

 If you'd like to test your own consumer of either Replay Zero streaming data or telemtry,
 1. Follow the Kinesalite docs to install then start it on `https://localhost:4567`
 2. When specifying the stream name for Replay Zero set the stream name to `replay-zero-dev` and a special client will be constructed to connect to Kinesalite.
 Replay Zero will not try to assume an IAM role for credentials with this client.
-    * Stream name for HTTP data: `--stream-name` / `-s` flag
+    * Stream name for HTTP data: `-s` / `--stream-name` flag
     * Stream name for telemetry: `REPLAY_ZERO_TELEMETRY_STREAM` environment variable

 ## Contribution Guidelines